gebuhong/learngit/readme2.txt

-git is a free software
+git is a free softwarer
+git is a distribute sysyteme